Pro-rata Calculation Methods

 - Working week pattern: Mon-Thur

-Pro-rata calculations are a perfomed with a rounding precision of 4 decimal places of a pound and the final amount is then rounded up to the nearest whole penny.
+Pro-rata calculations are a performed with a rounding precision of 4 decimal places of a pound and the final amount is then rounded up to the nearest whole penny.

 Method 1: Annual260Days